 If losing or maintaining optimal weight is a goal for you, here’s more information about how mouth based habits, including oil pulling, can help up regulate your whole system by waking up your vagus nerve.

-And if you really want to take a deep dive into the topic of oil pulling, we invite you to download our Ultimate Oil Pulling Guidebook here.
+And if you really want to take a deep dive into the topic of oil pulling, we invite you to download our FREE eBook, the Ultimate Oil Pulling Guide.

 How about you?
 What strategies have you found helpful to wake up your system to optimize your health?